Practice in BC Online Seminar

 Access the online seminar

 The purpose of the online seminar is to provide an overview of the legal and ethical issues that affect both engineers and geoscientists in BC.
-The seminar discusses current issues and provides insight into legislation that affects all practicing members.
+The seminar discusses current issues and provides insight into legislation that affects all practicing registrants.
 The online seminar is intended to be an interactive learning experience that can be accessed via desktop, laptop, tablet or mobile and is compatible with any browser.

 The other qualifying requirements are: